microsoft/AI_Agents_Hackathon/docs/index.md

 You can also post questions in our [discussions forum](https://github.com/microsoft/AI_Agents_Hackathon/discussions), or chat with attendees in the [Discord channel](https://discord.gg/X7C7UxCFSY).

 ## Project Submission  🚀

-Read through the [official rules](rules.md) and make sure you understand the requirements.

 Once your hack is ready, follow the [submission process](submission.md). 📝